rolandinsh/wp_referrer_spam_blocklist/README.md

-This benefits the spammer because the free link improves the spammer site's search engine ranking owing to link-counting algorithms that search engines use.`
+This benefits the spammer because the free link improves the spammer site's search engine ranking owing to link-counting algorithms that search engines use.```

 ## Download

 * from WordPress.org: https://wordpress.org/plugins/wp-referrer-spam-blacklist/
 * WP-CLI ```wp plugin install wp-referrer-spam-blacklist --activate```

+## How to add new spammer?

+Do it on Piwik's project: https://github.com/piwik/referrer-spam-blacklist

 ## Was usefull?